Autopilot

 Voice applications powered by LLMs.

-The Autopilot is currently in overview mode and only available via the SDK, and the KnowledgeBase features have been disabled.
+The Autopilot is currently in overview mode and the KnowledgeBase features have been disabled.

 Overview

-The following is an example of how to create an Autopilot application using the SDK:
+The following is an example of creating an Autopilot application using the SDK.

 General configuration